Rest Is a Love Language

 Rest is not selfish.
 In fact, it often improves how we show up for others.
 When you are well-rested, you have more emotional capacity.
 You listen more deeply.
 You react less defensively.
 You are more present.

 The same National Sleep Foundation study highlights that well-rested individuals are more likely to feel socially connected and emotionally balanced.
-Rest supports not just individual well-being, but the quality of our relationships as well.
+That is another reason sleep and emotional health matter for the people around you, not just for you.
+When we protect rest and relationships, we protect the quality of our everyday interactions.

 Turning Rest Into a Ritual